BiakHong/Backend-Ticket-Reimbursement/README.md

 ## Overview
 The Ticket Reimbursement System is a web application designed to streamline the reimbursement process within a company.
 Employees can submit reimbursement requests, and managers can review and approve or deny them efficiently.
 The application is built using modern technologies and follows best practices for software development.

+ ### Refer to this link for the front-end : https://github.com/BiakHong/Frontend-Ticket_Reimbursement

 ## Features

 ### Core Features